savbell/whisper-writer/README.md

 #### 4. Switch between a local model and the OpenAI API:
 To switch between running Whisper locally and using the OpenAI API, you need to modify the `src\config.json` file:

 - If you prefer using the OpenAI API, set `"use_api"` to `true`.
-You will also need to set up your OpenAI API key in the next step.
+You will also need to either set up your OpenAI API key or change the base URL in the next step.
 - If you prefer using a local Whisper model, set `"use_api"` to `false`.
 You may also want to change the device that the model uses; see the [Model Options](#model-options).
 Note that you need to have the [NVIDIA libraries installed](https://github.com/SYSTRAN/faster-whisper/#gpu) to run the model on your GPU.

 ```